We’ve reached mid-January, which also means the worst of Old Man Winter has started to hit in many parts of the country.

-While beautiful, snow can lead to some less-than terrific driving conditions.
+While beautiful, snow and ice can lead to some less-than terrific driving conditions.
+Trust us, this is not the type of weather you want to define your road trip.
 What better time than now, before the majority of the country gets its first dusting, to review some of the basics of winter driving?

 Ensure your vehicle is prepped and ready for winter weather.
 Now is the time to check your tires, brakes, battery, fluids, etc. Also during your trip, try to keep your gas tank at least half full.

 GIVE EXTRA SPACE TO CARS IN FRONT OF YOU